glemieux/fates-users-guide/docs/source/developer/design_doc_dynamic_columns.rst

 Soil temp, moisture, nutrients are the soil states values

 active layer = depth things thaw in summer time

+v0: Columns are associated with a specific time-since-fire age bin.
+v1: Columns associated with a specific land use type as well

 Future Update Plan
 ------------------